dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 23, 2020
+* Update search filter to support is numeric

 ## October 22, 2020
 * Update CheckHasWorkflowAsync to use autopilot
 * Bug with handling "any" condition on opt out trigger